Honouring the lost lives of Indigenous children and Survivors of the residential school system.

 Employment Equity Plan

-We’ve updated the Scotiabank Traditional Indigenous Practices Leave policy to provide 5 paid days off for Indigenous employees to participate in Indigenous cultural practices and events.
+Scotiabank’s Traditional Indigenous Practices Leave policy provides five paid days off for Indigenous employees to participate in Indigenous cultural practices and events.

 Platforms for Indigenous employees to share their experiences

-A growing group of Indigenous employees and allies within the Bank started the Indigenous Network Employee Resource Group (ERG) to share and celebrate Indigenous identity and offer mentorship to new employees.
-The Scotiabank Indigenous ERG plans regular events that bring together all employees to learn about Indigenous cultures, histories, and traditions.
+To help create a sense of community for Indigenous Peoples in Canada at the Bank, the Indigenous Peoples Network ERG (IERG) meets monthly to share and celebrate Indigenous identity and offer mentorship to new employees.
+The IERG also plans regular events that bring together all members of the Bank to learn about Indigenous cultures, histories, and traditions.

 Helping Indigenous clients turn systemic constraints into economic opportunity